denoland/std/http/middleware/discussion.md

 ## What now?

-There are several questions to answer here:
+There are two questions to answer here:

 - What have I missed?
 Is this something we want to go deeper on?
+I did not want to invest more time into figuring out all the details before there is some input on the core idea
 - How do we want the API for application and middleware authors to look like?
   See my take on `Request` below.
 The pattern above works either way, but I think we should take a look at that.